haydenseawright/Flight-Etiquette/README.md

 # Flight-Etiquette

-**Question:** Generall speaking, is it rude to say more than a few words to the stranger sitting next to you on a plane?
+**Question:** Generally speaking, is it rude to say more than a few words to the stranger sitting next to you on a plane?

 ## Why I Chose the Question